Gageperrin/it-notes/it-topics/cissp.md

 * A dictionary attack will use freqeuency analysis to brute force a password.
 Rainbow tables are similar in that this stores the hashes of the most common passwords.
 * Rainbow tables can be mitigated by using a random salt value that is appended to a password before it is hashed.
 A pepper value may also be used but these are less secure as this is a shared value that is appended to all passwords in the system.
 * A birthday attack attempts to identify hashing collisions to access a system.
+* Spraying attack attempts to bypass lockouts controls by brute forcing password until lockout then iterating to the next user and cycling back when the lockout expires.
+* Credential stuffing attacks have access to a password on one site and attempt to test it against other known sites using the same username/password pairign.
 * Purchase key attacks (bribery) or rubber hose attack (duress) are social engineering forms of cryptographic attacks.
 * Kerberos attacks focus specifically focused on using information like password hashes to generate a valid Kerberos ticket that can be used to bypass authentication.
+It is also possible to hijack tickets either a silver ticket captured from the NTLM hash of a service account used to create a TGS ticket or worst case scenario a golden ticket which is the hash of the Kerberos service account (KRBTGT) and can have nearly unrestricted access.
 * A ransomware attack encrypts or locks down a user's system or data until certain demands are met.
 * A fault injection attack attempts to leverage normally legitimate fault injections to modify hardware or software system behavior.
 * A statistical attack exploits statistical vulnerabilities such as floating-point errors.